 Other Deccan Rivers are Pennar River, Damodar River, Sharavati River, Netravati River, Bharathapuzha River, Periyar River and Pamba River.

-The Deccan Rivers are primarily rain-fed and, consequently, immensely fluctuate in volume.
-A maximum number of them are additionally non-perennial in nature.
-Peninsular rivers contribute 30 percent of the total outflow in India.
-Pennar River, Damodar River, Sharavati River, Netravati River, Bharathapuzha River, Periyar River and Pamba River are some of the secondary instances of rivers in Deccan region.
-The rivers winding its path generally towards the eastern direction, drain into the Bay of Bengal.
-The Peninsular or Deccan rivers remarkably run through shallow valley sections.
-A large number of them being primarily seasonal and dependent upon rainfall, invite troubles and irritations to local populace from the adjacent lands.
-The forceful passion of erosional activities is also relatively low due to the gentler slope.
-The hard rock bed and almost absence of silt and sand does not allow any significant rambling or meandering in-course.
-Many rivers thus outline straight and linear courses.
-As a bright spot, these rivers provide huge possibilities to harness hydro-electric power.
+Deccan Rivers are primarily rain-fed and thus, immensely fluctuate in volume.
+Most of them are additionally non-perennial in nature.
+A large number of them being primarily seasonal and dependent upon rainfall create troubles for the local populace from the adjacent lands.
+The hard rock bed and almost absence of silt and sand does not allow any significant rambling or meandering in the course of the rivers.
+Many rivers thus outline linear courses.
+Deccan Rivers run remarkably through shallow valley sections.
+Erosion is relatively low due to gentler slope.
+Deccan Rivers provide huge possibilities to harness hydro-electric power.